fawadrafique/how-to-ask-for-help/README.md

 ## Creating dev questions, stepwise

 1. Check if your particular dev question is unique on stackoverflow (or elsewhere)
-2. Copy-paste a code snippet and indent it properly (control - k) and break the issue down in 3 to 5 key words
+2. Copy-paste a code snippet and indent it properly (control - k).
+3. Break the issue down in 3 to 5 key words
-3. Ensure that your question is as clear and specific as possible to your snippet.
-Add enough details about the problem to make yourself understandable and others able to reproduce the problem.
+3. Write the issue in full sentences based on the keywords.
+Write as clear and specific as possible to your snippet.
+Adjust rich-detailed information to make yourself understandable and others able to reproduce the problem.
 4.
 5.